Red Food: History

+The Chattanooga store was built in 1984.
+By 1988, the chain's sales reached $600 million, 30% of Promodès' consolidated sales.

 In April 1989, Red Food Store's purchase of seven supermarkets in its hometown owned by Kroger Co. was halted at virtually the 11th hour by the Federal Trade Commission, which decided the merger would substantially hamper competition in the market.
 The FTC action came unexpectedly.
 A month later, the FTC issued a complaint, challenging Red Food Stores' $6.5 million acquisition of all seven Kroger Co. grocery stores in Chattanooga, Tennessee.
 The commission lodged the complaint after a Federal appeals court rejected its request for an injunction blocking the transaction.

 In 1994, Red Food Stores, Inc. was bought by Ahold for $129 million, while Red Food stores were changed into Ahold's BI-LO stores in 1995.
+Merging the Red Food stores was tenuous because of the stores' outdated computer system, but the acquisition effectively grew Ahold's yearly benefits.

 In July 2015, Southeastern Grocers, the current owner of BI-LO, announced the sale of its 21 BI-LO stores in the Chattanooga market and eight stores in Northern Georgia to K-VA-T Food Stores, which would rebrand the stores under its Food City banner.
 This sale ended BI-LO's presence in the Tennessee market.